Britons are set to see their annual grocery bills jump by £380 this year as food price inflation hits a fresh 13-year high, according to new figures.

 The latest data from Kantar has revealed that grocery price inflation jumped to 8.3% over the four weeks to June 12 – up from 7% in May and its highest level since April 2009.

-The soaring increases in the cost of food and groceries means the average annual shopping bill will increase by £380 in 2022 – more than another £100 since April alone, Kantar said.
+The soaring increases in the cost of food and groceries means the average annual shopping bill is now predicted to increase by £380 to £4,960 in 2022 – up by more than another £100 since April alone, Kantar said.

 Shoppers are increasingly swapping branded items for cheaper own-label products as they look to manage their budgets, according to the research.